5 Things to Do If You Got Unemployed in the Crisis

 This includes financially planning for the future, too.
 Get some online classes if you feel the need to improve your skillset.
 If you’re learning how to navigate unemployment and bulk up your savings then one solution is paying for bills and other essentials with a debit card that’s optimized to earn you money.

 Cheese Debit Card: for every dollar you spend, you can save by getting cashback.
 The more you spend, the more savings you get.
-The card is 100% free and FDIC-insured.
+The card is 100% free.
 Sounds great, doesn’t it?
 Join to start saving more.